mdn/content/files/en-us/web/api/window/open/index.md

 If any feature names are given, and the `popup` feature name is not given, it requests that the browser use a minimal pop-up window for the secondary window.

 > **Note:** In some browsers, users can override this behavior.
-Also this also has no effect in
+Also, it has no effect in
 > mobile browsers, which lack the concept of windows.

 [Note on position and